 After days of working through all of the awesome success story submissions, we finally, finally have the winners!

 We’ll building out a lot of these success stories to feature over the coming weeks (years — there are a ton and they will blow your mind, and make you cry.)
-Without further ado, here are the winners with a quick photo, and a highlight from their success story:
+Without further ado, here are the winners with a highlight from their success story:

 Diane Simmler & Family (Maine)